kdave/btrfs-progs/Documentation/ch-checksumming.rst

 ========  ============   =======  ================================

 Many kernels are configured with SHA256 as built-in and not as a module.
-The accelerated versions are however provided by the modules and must be loaded explicitly (:command:`modprobe sha256`) before mounting the filesystem to make use of them.
+Up to kernel v6.15 the accelerated versions are however provided by the modules and must be loaded explicitly (:command:`modprobe sha256`) before mounting the filesystem to make use of them.
 You can check in :file:`/sys/fs/btrfs/FSID/checksum` which one is used.
 If you see *sha256-generic*, then you may want to unmount and mount the filesystem again.
 Changing that on a mounted filesystem is not possible.

+Since kernel v6.16 the accelereated implementation is always used if available.

 Check the file :file:`/proc/crypto`, when the implementation is built-in, you'd find:

 .. code-block:: none